JadeFlute0127/jadeflute0127/README.md

 ### Hi there 👋

 <br> Hi!
 I'm JadeFlute, An engineer interested in the full stack of AI.
-Currently, I am interested in video generation, long horizon agents and making code-projects more AI-friendly. <br>
+Currently, I am interested in video generation, long horizon agents and making code-projects more AI-friendly.
+I have nearly three years of experience at ByteDance building training infrastructure for large-scale models (exceeding 100B dense parameters) and large-scale resources (equivalent to over a million A100 GPUs).<br>

 #### News